James Darren: Columbia

 Columbia signed Darren to a long-term contract in July 1956.
-A few weeks later he was filming his first film, Rumble on the Docks (1956), a low budget "B" movie produced by Sam Katzman, where Darren played the lead.
-Darren's appearance was well received and he got a lot of fan mail – second at the studio only to Kim Novak.

-Darren guest starred on an episode of TV's The Web ("Kill and Run") then Columbia gave him a support role in an "A" picture, the comedy Operation Mad Ball (1957), starring Jack Lemmon and Ernie Kovacs.
+A few weeks later he was filming his first film, Rumble on the Docks (1956), a low-budget "B" movie produced by Sam Katzman, where Darren played the lead.
+Darren's appearance was well received and he got a lot of fan mail–second at the studio only to Kim Novak.
+He guest starred on an episode of TV's The Web ("Kill and Run") and then Columbia gave him a support role in an "A" picture, the comedy Operation Mad Ball (1957), starring Jack Lemmon and Ernie Kovacs.

 He had support roles in two films directed by Phil Karlson: The Brothers Rico (1957), a film noir, playing the brother of Richard Conte; and Gunman's Walk (1958), a Western with Van Heflin and Tab Hunter.
 In between he was second billed in another movie for Katzman, The Tijuana Story (1957), although his role was relatively small.

 Gidget and singing

 Darren was third billed in the surf film, Gidget (1959), starring Sandra Dee and Cliff Robertson, playing Moondoggie, essentially the film's leading man.
 He also sang the title track.
 "They were thinking about having someone do the vocal and I would lip sync", he recalled.
 "I told them I could do it.
 So we went into one of the sound stages and I sang 'Gidget'.
 They said, 'He sings fine,' then I did all the other songs."

 The film was a hit with teen audiences and so was the song.
-Darren wound up recording a string of pop hits for Colpix Records, the biggest of which was "Goodbye Cruel World" (#3 on the Billboard Hot 100 in 1961).
+Darren wound up recording a string of pop hits for Colpix Records, the biggest of which was "Goodbye Cruel World" (No. 3 on the Billboard Hot 100 in 1961).
 It sold over one million copies, and was awarded a gold disc.
-He also recorded this song in excellent Italian, as "Addio Mondo Crudele", which was very successful in Europe.
-Another sizeable hit was "Her Royal Majesty" (#6 on the Billboard Hot 100 in 1962).
-He is also featured in one of the Scopitone series of pop music video jukebox films ("Because You're Mine").
+He also recorded this song in Italian, as "Addio Mondo Crudele", which was very successful in Europe.
+His follow-ups also became hits: "Her Royal Majesty" (No. 6 on the Billboard Hot 100 in 1962) and "Conscience" (No. 11, 1962).
+He is also featured in one of the Scopitone series of pop-music video jukebox films ("Because You're Mine").

 Twice, in 1959 and 1961, Darren played teen idols on episodes of The Donna Reed Show.
 He did an episode of The Lineup (1959).

-Darren was third billed in a series of films for Columbia: The Gene Krupa Story (1959), a biopic with Sal Mineo; All the Young Men (1960), a Korean War movie with Alan Ladd and Sidney Poitier; and Let No Man Write My Epitaph (1960) with Burl Ives and Shelley Winters, which was a sequel to Knock On Any Door (1949).
+He was third billed in a series of films for Columbia: The Gene Krupa Story (1959), a biopic with Sal Mineo; All the Young Men (1960), a Korean War movie with Alan Ladd and Sidney Poitier; and Let No Man Write My Epitaph (1960) with Burl Ives and Shelley Winters, which was a sequel to Knock on Any Door (1949).
 He had a cameo as himself in a teen film, Because They're Young (1960), singing the title track.